 The Documentary Film Project

-Split Plate: The Untold History of the Health Food Movement- It's Eccentrics, Fanatics, and Visionaries is a (proposed) 9-part historical documentary series that follows the historical story of what is now known as the “health food” industry- and its broader relationship with the mainstream culinary culture of America.
-Each episode covers a unique aspect of this history, set against the backdrop of an ever-changing America.
-Using archival black and white and color footage, as well as contemporary interviews with corporate CEOs, authors, influencers, scientists and others, Split Plate offers a fascinating historical perspective on “how we got here from there” -by standing on the shoulders of the pioneers and bioneers who trail-blazed healthier, and often more compassionate ways of eating, for ourselves, our loved ones, and the planet.
+Each episode is set against the backdrop of an ever-changing America.
+Using archival footage, as well as contemporary interviews with corporate CEOs, authors, influencers, scientists and others, Split Plate offers a fascinating historical perspective on “how we got here from there” -through the stories of some of the "eccentrics, fanatics, and visionaries" who trail-blazed the way and made possible healthier, and often more compassionate ways of eating, for ourselves, our loved ones, and the planet.

-• Botanical and Homeopathic medicine vs the AMA medical establishment
+• Botanical and Homeopathic medicine vs. the AMA medical establishment

-• Food safety and consumer protection laws vs agri-business and corporate interests
+• Food safety and consumer protection laws vs. agri-business and corporate interests

-• Fluoride, margarine, aluminum, teflon, artificial colors, preservatives, MSG, artificial sweeteners and more
+• Fluoride, margarine, aluminum, Teflon, artificial colors, preservatives, MSG, artificial sweeteners and more

 • Vegetarianism and veganism- some of the surprising pioneers, authors, and early advocates.